SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ![Gateway measurements tab](/images/users-guide/opcua/opcua-gateway-memory.png)

-#### Alarms
+#### Monitoring Alarms

-The **Alarms** tab shows all alarms raised either in the gateway or in the servers.
+On the gateway device, the **Alarms** tab shows all alarms raised either in the gateway or in the servers.
 In total there are three alarms which can be raised:

 - Connection loss - If the gateway fails to connect to the OPC UA server a critical alarm is raised.
 - Gateway crash -  If the gateway crashes or is abruptly shut down a major alarm is raised.